-Following is a list of things that could affect the result of temperature control.
+The following is a list of things that could affect the result of temperature control.

-- a) the smoker and controller location.
+a) The smoker and controller location.
 The smoker should not be placed directly under the sun.
-Direct sun light can heat the smoker to above 140F in the summer time, making controlling the temperature at 140F impossible.
+Direct sun light can heat the smoker to above 140 °F in the summer time, making controlling the temperature at 140 °F impossible.
 This is especially the problem for the Bradley Original Smoker because of its black color.
 The controller should be placed away from direct sun light also.
-Although the controller uses a high intensity LED display, it will still be difficult to read when sun light is directly shined to its surface.
-Users should also avoid exposing the controller to water and rain, which could damage the controller. - b) Low temperature control.
-The control result for temperature below 125 F will not be as good as higher temperature when the smoker generator is on.
+Although the controller uses a high intensity LED display, it will still be difficult to read when sun light is directly shined on its surface.
+Users should also avoid exposing the controller to water and rain, which could damage the controller.

+b) Low temperature control.
+The control result for temperature below 125 °F will not be as good as higher temperatures when the smoker generator is on.
 This is because there are two heaters in the smoker tower.
 One is the smoker heater controlled by PID controller.
 The other is the heater from generator that is not controlled.
-Our test shows that the heater in the generator itself can raise the temperature of the smoker tower by 60 F (2 hours, in the shade with damper open).
-That means when the ambient temperature is at 70 F, the smoker can be heat up to 130 F in 2 hours by the heater of the generator (without using the heater of the smoker).

-- c) Damper position.
+Our test shows that the heater in the generator itself can raise the temperature of the smoker tower by $60 \,^{\circ}$ F (2 hours, in the shade with the damper open).
+That means when the ambient temperature is at 70 °F, the smoker can be heat up to 130 F in 2 hours by the heater of the generator (without using the heater of the smoker). c) Damper position.
 Keeping the damper open will result in better temperature stability because more heat loss is created.
-This is important when the temperature is set below 140F.
-When the damper is closed, the temperature will take longer time to drop if it is overshot during initial heat up.
-At higher temperature, closing the damper will not affect the performance much because the heat loss from the wall of the tower is increased, - d) Temperature uniformity of the smoker tower.
-Our test shown that when the all the shelves were empty, the temperature inside the smoker tower is fairly uniform except the back half of the lowest shelf that is close to the heater.
-User should avoid placing the sensor too close to the heater because it does not represent the temperature of the rest area.
+This is important when the temperature is set below 140 °F. When the damper is closed, the temperature will take a longer time to drop if it is overshot during initial heat up.
+At higher temperatures, closing the damper will not affect the performance much because the heat loss from the wall of the tower is increased, d) Temperature uniformity of the smoker tower.
+Our test showed that when all the shelves were empty, the temperature inside the smoker tower is fairly uniform except in the back half of the lowest shelf that is close to the heater.
+Users should avoid placing the sensor too close to the heater because it does not represent the temperature of the rest area.
 When the shelves are filled, temperature variation might depend on how the foods were placed.
-The bottom shelf can become hotter if more food is placed in it to block the hot air from going up. - e) Operating the controller when ambient temperature is below 32 °F (0 °C).
-The controller can only read temperature above 32 °F. If the ambient temperature is below 32 °F, the controller will not function because it can't read the temperature correctly.
-In that case, user can warm the sensor by holding it with their hands.
-Once the sensor is above 32 °F, it will turn on the heater.
+The bottom shelf can become hotter if more food is placed in it to block the hot air from going up.

+e) Operating the controller when ambient temperature is below 32 °F (0 °C).
+The controller reading is only accurate for temperature \geq 32 °F (0 °C).
+In addition, if the ambient temperature is below 14 °F (-10 °C), the controller will not function because it can't read the temperature correctly.
+In that case, users can warm the sensor by holding it with their hands.
+Once the sensor is above 14 °F (-10 °C), it will turn on the heater.
 Once the inside of the smoker is heated to above 32 °F, the controller will run by itself.